videojs/http-streaming/docs/glossary.md

 **Playlist**: This is a representation of an HLS or DASH manifest.

-**Master Playlist Controller**: This acts as the gateway for the playback engine to interact with the player.
+**Master Playlist Controller**: This acts as the main controller for the playback engine.
 It interacts with the SegmentLoaders, PlaylistLoaders, PlaybackWatcher, etc.

 **Playlist Loader**: This will request the source and load the master manifest.
 It also interacts with the ABR algorithm to pick a media playlist or wraps a media playlist if it is provided as the source.
 There are more details about the playlist loader [here](./arch.md).